What Sets UM-Flint's Social Sciences (MA) Program Apart?

 THREE CONCENTRATIONS AVAILABLE

-The Social Sciences program allows you to combine core courses with a concentration in one of three areas: U.S. History and Politics, Global Studies, and Gender Studies.
+The Social Sciences program allows you to combine core courses with a concentration in one of three areas: U.S. History and Politics, Global Studies, or Gender Studies.

 CUSTOMIZE YOUR LEARNING